 Prefix [:Name:] Tag SubTag {Data} [, SubTag {Data}] [; Tag SubTag {Data}] [...]
-Storage scanner.
-This setting is changed by using the BT_NAM command, which accepts alphanumeric values.
-If the name is not known, a wildcard () can be used :
+Storage whether you're communicating with the base or the scanner.
+To send information to the scanner (with the base connected to host), use :Granit: The default factory setting for a Granit XP scanner is Granit scanner.
+This setting is changed by using the BT\NAM command, which accepts alphanumeric values.
+If the name is not known, a wild-card (\) can be used :\

-- Prefix Three ASCII characters: SYN M CR (ASCII 22,77,13). - :Name: This command is only used with cordless devices.
-It is used to specify whether you're communicating with the base or the scanner.
-To send information to the scanner (with the base connected to host), use :Xenon: The default factory setting for a Xenon scanner is Xenon
+Prefix Three ASCII characters: SYN M CR (ASCII 22,77,13).

+:Name: This command is only used with cordless devices.
+It is used to specify command group.
+For example, all RS232 configuration settings are identified with a Tag of 232.

-- Note: Since the base stores all work group settings and transfers to them to scanner once they are linked, changes are typically done to the base and not to the scanner. - TagA 3 character case-insensitive field that identifies the desired menu command group.
-For example, all RS232 configuration settings are identified with a Tag of 232. - SubTag A 3 character case-insensitive field that identifies the desired menu command within the tag group.
-For example, the SubTag for the RS232 baud rate is BAD. - Data The new value for a menu setting, identified by the Tag and SubTag. - Storage A single character that specifies the storage table to which the command is applied.
+Note: Since the base stores all work group settings and transfers to them to scanner once they are linked, changes are typically done to the base and not to the scanner.

+Tag A 3 character case-insensitive field that identifies the desired menu command within the tag group.
+For example, the SubTag for the

+SubTag A 3 character case-insensitive field that identifies the desired menu

+RS232 baud rate is BAD.

+Data The new value for a menu setting, identified by the Tag and SubTag.

+Storage A single character that specifies the storage table to which the command is applied.
 An exclamation point (!) performs the command's operation on the device's volatile menu configuration table.
 A period (.) performs the command's operation on the device's non-volatile menu configuration table.
 Use the non-volatile table only for semipermanent changes you want saved through a power cycle.